fpvandoorn/fpvandoorn.github.io/formalized-mathematics.md

 ## Seminar

-In WiSe 25/26 the seminar will be Tuesdays 10:15-12:00 in seminar room 0.007.
+In WiSe 25/26 the seminar will be Tuesdays 10:15-12:00 in seminar room 0.007 at Endenicher Allee 60.
 Feel free to join, even if you're not part of the formalization group!

 * 14.10.
 Michael Rothgang: *Growing mathlib: fostering the growth of a large formalised mathematics library*
 * 21.10.
 No seminar
 * 28.10.
 Arend Mellendijk: *Developing a Tactic for Algebraic Normalization*
 * 04.11.
-Henri Nikoleit master thesis defense
+Henri Nikoleit: *Using LLMs to construct adversarial instances in combinatorial optimization* (master thesis defense)
 * 11.11.
 Jovan Gerbscheid (Cambridge): TBA
 * 18.11.
 Evgenia Karunus: TBA (tentative)
 * 25.11.
 TBA